 Let's go through the common behavioural issues that rescue dogs have.

 1. Food Aggression

 Dog food aggression is where a dog shows hostility and threatens others when they approach its food.
-We wrote a whole blog about it here, so you can learn what it is exactly.
-Included are some fantastic tips about how to stop this behaviour.
 The main goal is to teach them that if someone approaches their food, it is a neutral or positive experience, not a negative one.